AvangardAA/KSE_CST/README.md

-In order to use this, please install everything, than mkdir build && cd build cmake .. than use make
+In order to use this, please install everything, then

+mkdir build && cd build

+cmake ..

+than use

+make

 Launch sequence: server -> client
 Exit sequence: client -> server

-If exit sequence is broken, then killall -9 client/server and wait 1-2 min
+If exit sequence is broken, then

+killall -9 client/server and wait 1-2 min

 Limitations: 1024 bytes for file content